scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 ### Scala 3 unblocked on Android [#22632](https://github.com/scala/scala3/pull/22632)

 Scala 3.7 brings a crucial fix that enhances its compatibility with the Android platform.
-Previously, developers faced issues when compiling Scala 3 code for Android due to the Android Runtime (ART) enforcing stricter type constraints on lambda expressions compared to the standard Java Virtual Machine (JVM).
+Previously, developers faced issues when compiling Scala 3 code for Android due to the Android Runtime (ART) enforcing stricter type constraints on lambdas than the standard Java Virtual Machine (JVM).
 Specifically, ART requires that the return type of a Single Abstract Method (SAM) interface be a primitive type or explicitly boxed, a condition not mandated by the JVM.​

 The update addresses this by modifying the Scala compiler to box the return type of native instantiated methods when the SAM's return type isn't primitive.
 This change ensures that lambda expressions conform to ART's expectations, preventing runtime errors on Android devices.
 By aligning the compiler's behaviour with ART's requirements, the Scala 3 development for the Android platform should be unblocked, although it might require recompiling existing libraries using Scala 3.7 or the upcoming Scala 3.3 LTS version containing a backported fix.

-### Minimal support for dependent case classes [#21698](https://github.com/scala/scala3/pull/21698)
+### Support for dependent case classes [#21698](https://github.com/scala/scala3/pull/21698)

-Starting with Scala 3.7, developers can now define case classes with dependent fields, marking a notable improvement in expressiveness and type safety.
+Case classes may now have dependent fields, improving expressiveness and type safety.
 This allows fields within a case class to depend on other constructor parameters via path-dependent types.
 One use case is encoding a configuration system where each setting has a distinct value type determined by the setting itself.

 ```scala
 case class ConfigEntry(option: Setting, default: option.Value):